Occupational Therapy in the Acute Care Setting

 You will, however, gain a solid foundation of medical knowledge, which is very helpful to have in every other setting.

-If you’re about to start a position or fieldwork in acute care OT and need a great resource, I highly recommend the textbook Occupational Therapy in Acute Care.
+If you’re about to start a position or fieldwork in acute care OT and need a great, thorough resource, I highly recommend the textbook Occupational Therapy in Acute Care.
 It’s a textbook that you may already have from school.

 It was written collaboratively by acute care OTs for acute care OTs, and was a godsend for me when I started switched to acute care from inpatient rehab.